 Reprinted with permission of the author, Colleen Carroll Campbell.

-Colleen Carroll Campbell is an author, television and radio host and St. Louis-based fellow at the Ethics and Public Policy Center.
-She is the author of The New Faithful: Why Young Adults Are Embracing Christian Orthodoxy.
-Colleen Carroll Campbell writes for a wide variety of national publications, speaks to audiences across America, and hosts her own television show, "Faith & Culture," on EWTN, the world's largest religious media network.
+Colleen Carroll Campbell is an author, television and radio host and former presidential speechwriter.
+Her new book, My Sisters the Saints: A Spiritual Memoir, will be published by the Image imprint of Random House on October 30.
+Colleen is also the author of The New Faithful: Why Young Adults Are Embracing Christian Orthodoxy.
+She writes a weekly op-ed column for the St. Louis Post-Dispatch, blogs on religion and politics for The New York Times and The Washington Post, speaks to audiences across America, and hosts her own television and radio show, "Faith & Culture," on EWTN, the world's largest religious media network.
 Her website is here.

 Copyright © 2008 Colleen Carroll Campbell